Quantum Lego Expansion Pack: Enumerators from Tensor Networks: Acknowledgement

 \section{Acknowledgement}

 We thank Y.D.
 Li, D. Miller, G. Sommers, and Y.J.
 Zou for helpful discussions and comments on the manuscript.
 C.C. acknowledges the support by the U.S. Department of Defense and NIST through the Hartree Postdoctoral Fellowship at QuICS, the Air Force Office of Scientific Research (FA9550-19-1-0360), and the National Science Foundation (PHY-1733907).
 M.J.G. acknowledges support from the National Science Foundation (QLCI grant OMA-2120757).
 The Institute for Quantum Information and Matter is an NSF Physics Frontiers Center.
+Certain commercial equipment, instruments, or materials are identified in this paper in order to specify the procedure adequately and do not reflect any endorsement by NIST.